appcanary/blog/source/drafts/security-broken.html.markdown

 ---
-title: The Mirai Botnet is Proof the Security Industry is Fundamentally Broken
+title: The Mirai Botnet is Proof the Security Industry is Broken
 author: mveytsman
-published: false
+published: true
 layout: page
 ---